yuvaldori/gigaspaces-wiki-jekyll/xap100/pojo-support.markdown

 - When using `SpaceId(autoGenerate=true)`, the UID is stored inside the `SpaceId` field, causing an overhead when indexed.
 {%endcomment%}

-- A POJO class must implement the `Serializable` or `Externalizable` interface if used as a parameter for a remote call ([Space Based Remoting](./space-based-remoting.html)).
+- A POJO class must implement the `Serializable` interface if used as a parameter for a remote call ([Space Based Remoting](./space-based-remoting.html)).

 {%comment%}